 3.1 Client eligibility

-To be eligible for NIHB program benefits, a client must be a Canadian resident and have one of the following statuses:
+To be eligible, a client must be a resident of Canada, and one of the following:

-- a First Nations person who is registered under the Indian Act (commonly referred to as a "status Indian")
+- a First Nations individual who is registered according to the Indian Act (commonly referred to as a "Status Indian")

-- an infant, less than 18 months of age, whose parent is an eligible client
+- a child less than 2 years old, whose parent is an NIHB-eligible client